fbpx

 19) When will the Antichrist be defeated?
 Shortly after Daniel’s 70th week is over, the Antichrist, along with the false prophet, will be defeated and captured during the battle of Armageddon.
 “That lawless one will be revealed whom the Lord will slay with the breath of His mouth and bring to an end by the appearance of His coming” (2 Thess.
 2:8).
 “These two were thrown alive into the lake of fire.”
 Rev. 19:19-20

 20) How should you live when the Antichrist is ruling the world?
-You are not be afraid of the Antichrist, for you are not to fear man but God (Luke 12:4-5).
+You are not to be afraid of the Antichrist, for you are not to fear man but God (Luke 12:4-5).
 Persevere, knowing that Jesus is with you, and that the Antichrist will be here for only a short time.
 (Psalm 37, Matt.
 28:20).
 Have faith and hope, knowing that God is working all things together for good, and has a great future in store for you (Rom.
 8:28-29).
 Remember God’s promise, that “greater is He who is in you than he who is in the world” (1 John 4:4).
 Finally, don’t forget that “they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even when faced with death.”
 Rev. 12:11

 P.S.
 Isn’t it amazing how much information God has given us about this most evil man who will soon be ruling over this world?
 You need to know these things, and know your God, display strength and take action (Dan.
 11:32).
 I encourage you to read my article on the Antichrist – “The Coming of the Antichrist, the Devil’s Man on Earth.”